-Under EMIR, market players must report all exchange-traded and OTC derivatives to central trade repositories and use predefined steps to settle certain standardized OTC derivatives via central counterparties (known as clearing houses).
+Under EMIR, market players must also use predefined steps to settle certain standardized OTC derivatives via central counterparties (known as clearing houses).
 Furthermore, risk mitigation methods have to be used for OTC derivatives that are not settled centrally through a clearing house.
 This is intended to minimize counterparty risk.